 If you notice a wound, it is a good idea to talk to a podiatrist.
-Working with a podiatrist will help you prevent serious infections and complications now and in the future.
+Working with a podiatrist will help you prevent severe infections and complications now and in the future.

 When you visit Southern Oregon Foot & Ankle, your wound will be inspected to determine the cause and offer prevention tips.
 Treatment will then take place.
-This will vary depending on the type of wound or foot ulcer and the severity.
-You might just get a dressing and instructions for how to care for the wound, or you might need medication to help combat an infection.
+This will vary depending on the wound or foot ulcer type and the severity.
+You might get a dressing and instructions on caring for the wound, or you might need medication to help combat infection.

 No matter what type of treatment plan is best for you, it is imperative that you seek help from a podiatrist to prevent serious complications, such as amputation.